Viaccess-Orca/adsplayer.js/README.md

     // Ad(s) playback has ended => hide ad(s) player container and show main video });
 adsPlayer.addEventListener("addElement", function (e) {
     // a DOM element for playing an ad has been created and will be appended in the ads player container.
-The element can be either a &lt;video&gt; or an &lt;img&gt; element
+    The element can be either a video or an image element.
-});
+    => size ad player container according to main video });
 adsPlayer.addEventListener("removeElement", function (e) {
     // the DOM element for playing an ad is being removed from the ads player container and deleted